OpenOmics/chrom-seek/docs/usage/run.md

 > **Assay type or data-processing pipeline.**
 > *type: string*
 >
-> This option defines which pipeline will be run. chrom-seek supports the processing of bulk ChIP-seq (ChIP), cell-free DNA ChIP-seq (cfChIP), and ATAC-seq (ATAC) samples.
-Please select from one of the following data-processing pipelines: `cfChIP`, `ChIP`, `ATAC`.
+> This option defines which pipeline will be run. chrom-seek supports the processing of bulk ChIP-seq (ChIP), cell-free DNA ChIP-seq (cfChIP), ATAC-seq (ATAC) samples, and CUT & RUN or CUT & TAG (cutnrun).
+Please select from one of the following data-processing pipelines: `cfChIP`, `ChIP`, `ATAC`, `cutnrun`.
 >
 > ***Example:*** `--assay ChIP`